-- a.
-RIIs can withdraw their Bids until Bid / Offer Closing Date.
-In case a RII wishes to withdraw the Bid during the Bid / Offer Period, the same can be done by submitting a request for the same to the concerned Designated Intermediary who shall do the requisite, including unblocking of the funds by the SCSB in the ASBA Account. - b.
-The Registrar to the Offer shall give instruction to the SCSB for unblocking the ASBA Account on the Designated Date.
-QIBs and NIIs can neither withdraw nor lower the size of their Bids at any stage.
+a.
+RIIs could withdraw their Bids until Bid / Offer Closing Date.
+In case a RII wishes to withdraw the Bid during the Bid / Offer Period, the same could be done by submitting a request for the same to the concerned Designated Intermediary who could do the requisite, including unblocking of the funds by the SCSB in the ASBA Account.

+b.
+The Registrar to the Offer could give instruction to the SCSB for unblocking the ASBA Account on the Designated Date.
+QIBs and NIIs could neither withdraw nor lower the size of their Bids at any stage.